dallmeyer/OG-OrbHunt/README_JAK2.md

 - HOVER RESTRICTION - when enabled, the game enforces that *only* the yellow/gold Orbs can be picked up by hovering.
 For any other Orbs, there is a 1m cooldown window after hovering during which you cannot collect the non-hover Orbs.
 Collecting a hover Orb will instantly clear the cooldown window.

 ## Side Missions
-You can still collect orbs from side missions like the original game, and they DO count towards the per-level HUD counters.
-When you activate a side mission, you will notice that the "open orbs" despawn - this is intentional to avoid any issues with level load slots.
-Once the side mission is no longer active, the open orbs should respawn.
+- You can still collect orbs from side missions like the original game, and they DO count towards the per-level HUD counters
+- When you activate a side mission, you will notice that the "open orbs" despawn - this is intentional to avoid any issues with level load slots
+  - Once the side mission is no longer active, the open orbs should respawn.

-Note that the Stadium levels DO have open orbs, but they won't be spawned/cannot be collected while the race side missions are active.
+- Note that the Stadium levels DO have open orbs, but they won't be spawned/cannot be collected while the race side missions are active.
 You'll have to find a way to load these levels without the race side missions being activated in order to get the open orbs 😉